toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [BlockPaint](https://github.com/wooster0/blockpaint) - BlockPaint is a painting program that allows you to draw pixel graphics in the terminal using the mouse.
 * [catnip](https://github.com/sweetbbak/catnip) - An Image picker using pure bash (C and Go version in the works) and kittys icat and Chafa's Sixel protocol.
 * [chafa](https://github.com/hpjansson/chafa) - Terminal graphics for the 21 st century.
-* [cli-mandelbrot](https://github.com/danyshaanan/cli-mandelbrot) - A CLI for traversing the Mandelbrot fractal.
 * [colout](https://github.com/nojhan/colout) - colout read lines of text stream on the standard input and output characters matching a given regular expression pattern in given color and style.
 * [D2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 * [deviceframe](https://github.com/c0bra/deviceframe) - Put device frames around mobile/web/progressive app screenshots.